2014 Legislative Advocacy

 If you work at an LSC-funded program, as a reminder, staff is prohibited from speaking with legislators without a specific invitation to comment from that legislator.
 Many legislators have requested comments from LSC-funded programs, and LAAC tracks all legislator letters requesting information--to the best of LAAC's knowledge.
 If you have any questions, please contact Salena Copeland, at email@example.com.

 Status: Bill passed the Assembly and passed the Senate Judiciary Committee, but failed passage in the Senate.
 Senator Evans requested it be moved to the inactive file.
 The request was granted on September 25, 2013.

 This bill would prohibit the issuance of an earnings withholding order for purposes of collecting debt on a student loan that is not made, insured, or guaranteed by the United States Government pursuant to the Federal Family Education Loan Program or the William D. Ford Federal Direct Loan Program.
 Fact Sheet LAAC's letter Template Letter for you to use Analysis

 The LAAC Advocacy Committee will soon meet to decide whether to take a position on the following bills.
 Until then, we are watching them and tracking their progress.
 We have posted fact sheets and other resources if we have access to them.

-Status: Bill referred to the Committee on Judiciary on March 6, 2014.
+Status: Bill referred to the Committee on Judiciary on April 22, 2014; Hearing canceled at the request of the author on April 29, 2014.